The Senior School Journey

 The Senior Years’ curriculum is determined by two frameworks; the Australian Curriculum (Year 10) and the SACE (Years 11 and 12).
 Students who are entitled to targeted support receive this as in class or one-on-one support.
 Since 2013 every Senior Years student has been supplied with a personal digital device with 24/7 access.

-In Year 12, students are encouraged to pursue subjects which build on their strengths and lead into their post school options.
+In Year 12, students are encouraged to pursue subjects that build on their strengths and lead into their post-school options.
 Many students take on extra subjects or completed accredited courses for wider career options.
-Career counseling activities ensure students are effectively transitioned from school and into a post-school world.
+Career counselling activities ensure students are effectively transitioned from school and into a post-school world.
 Students are more responsible for their learning with a scheduled study period and the option for home study if they are achieving expected academic results.
-Student learning is monitored extensively and practice examinations are held in preparation for the end of year examinations.
+Student learning is monitored extensively and practice examinations are held in preparation for the end-of-year examinations.
 Our purpose is to make sure all our students leave with the enterprise skills needed for the future of work and become outstanding and active community members.

 Senior Years Contacts

-Mr Adam Calnan Assistant Principal – Behaviour Management, Daily Organisation & Timetable
+Mr Adam Calnan Executive leader: Behaviour Management, Daily Organisation, Timetable & Reporting